 FORA reserves the right to check other sources available.
 FORA’s decision will be based on objective evaluation criteria.
 FORA reserves the right to adjust, increase, limit, suspend or rescind the qualification based on subsequently learned information.

-It is the intent of the qualification questionnaire and required documents to assist FORA in determining the qualifications of a Contractors.
+It is the intent of the qualification questionnaire and required documents to assist FORA in determining the qualifications of Contractors.
 FORA reserves the right to determine whether a Contractor has the quality, fitness, capacity and experience to satisfactorily perform the proposed work, and has demonstrated the requisite trustworthiness to be awarded a contract.

 Data Required